shivaramv357/Autonomous-Vehicle-Path-Following-Control/README.md

 ## Academic Note

-The vehicle simulation framework used in this project was provided as part of the course **Introduction to Autonomous Driving** at Westsächsische Hochschule Zwickau.
+The vehicle simulation framework used in this project was provided as part of the course **Introduction to Autonomous Driving** at **Westsächsische Hochschule Zwickau (WHZ)**.

 My contribution focused on implementing the Stanley lateral controller, PI longitudinal controller, controller tuning, and performance evaluation.
-The original course materials and complete Simulink model are not included in this repository.
+The original course materials, vehicle model, and complete Simulink framework are not included in this repository.